onap/vnfrqts-requirements/docs/Chapter4.rst

 the GVNFM if needed.
 The VNF Rest API is aligned to the ETSI IFA document.

-Third, the TOSCA model supports the EPA feature.
+Third, the TOSCA model supports the HPA feature.

 Note: